atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 It seems that for the systems presented (eg Rachel Dutton's cheese model community), the first steps to understanding will be based on the large abundance taxa which are doing things like adjusting pH, breaking down complex carbohydrates, and producing antibiotics.
-The "physicists view" of analyzing a large number of types may not be a useful idea here, where the particulars of the environment tell us a lot about what may or may not happen.
+The "statistical physicist's view" of analyzing a large number of types may not be a useful idea here, where the particulars of the environment tell us a lot about what may or may not happen.
 This does need to be taken with a bit of a grain of salt though; right now people